W Idioms

 - a person who acts as if he were smarter than other people

-He always acts like a wise guy when he is in a big group.
+The boy always acts like a wise guy when he is in a group.

-- begin to understand the truth about someone or something
+- to begin to understand the truth about someone or something

 wisecrack

-She made a funny wisecrack during the speech which caused the audience to start laughing.
+The woman made a wisecrack during the speech which caused the audience to start laughing.

 wishful thinking

-- believe that something is true because you wish it to be true
+- believing that something is true because you wish it to be true

 wishy-washy

-- unable to decide, have no definite opinion
+- to be not able to decide, to have no strong opinion

-He is very wishy-washy and can never make up his mind about what he wants to do.
+The man is very wishy-washy and can never decide what he wants to do.

 with a heavy heart